Doctor of Philosophy in Business

 In addition to full tuition and fee payment, all Ph.D. students are supported via research or teaching assistantships or fellowships.
 Subsidized health insurance is available through the university.
 Learn more about funding opportunities.

-KU's main campus in Lawrence occupies 1,000 acres on and around historic Mount Oread.
-Lawrence is a vibrant community of more than 80,000 people located in the forested hills of eastern Kansas.
+Lawrence is a vibrant and safe community of more than 80,000 people located in the forested hills of eastern Kansas.
+With its low cost of living, welcoming atmosphere, and easy access to Kansas City, it's an excellent place to live and learn.
 Learn more about life at KU.

 The School of Business requires that all students conduct themselves in an ethical manner.
 This dedication to ethical behavior is an integral part of the student experience.
 Learn more about our honor code.